max-mapper/menubar/contributing.md

 ## Before opening issues

+**If you are asking a question**:

+Remember that `menubar` is just a lightweight wrapper around Electron.
+Most of the time you can probably find the answer to your question already answered in the [Electron Issue Tracker](https://github.com/atom/electron/issues)

+**For bug reports/technical issues**:

 Please provide the following information when opening issues:

 - Which version of menubar are you using?